brimdata/zed/docs/language/functions/cast.md

 casts that value to the corresponding type in `t`.
 When a complex value has multiple levels of nesting, casting is applied recursively down the tree.
-For example, cast is recursively applied to each element in array of records and recursively applied to each record.
+For example, cast is recursively applied to each element in an array of records and recursively applied to each record.

 If `val` is a record (or if any of its nested value is a record):
 * absent fields are ignored and omitted from the result,